abhishek-shukla21/abhishek-shukla21/README.md

 ### Let's have an Introduction &nbsp;
-Hi, I am a dedicated and efficient Full Stack Developer currently pursuing an MSc in Informatics from the Institute of Informatics and Communication (IIC),University of Delhi and graduated with a Degree in Bachelor of Computer Applications from Maharaja Surajmal Institute, New Delhi.
+Hi, I am a dedicated and efficient Full Stack Developer currently pursuing an <strong>MSc in Informatics</Strong> from the <strong>Institute of Informatics and Communication (IIC), University of Delhi</strong>.
+I graduated with a <strong>Bachelors of Computer Applications</strong> degree from Maharaja Surajmal Institute, GGSIP University</strong>, New Delhi.

 I'm a passionate learner who's always willing to learn and work across technologies and domains.
-I have worked as a Web Developer where I was responsible for creating UI and Web Applications.
-I have hands-on experience in Data Analytics, Machine Learning, and Web development (using Shopify, Wix, WordPress etc).
+I have worked as a <code>Web Developer</code> responsible for creating <code>UI</code> and <code>Web Applications</code>.
+I have hands-on experience in <code>Data Analytics</code>, <code>Machine Learning</code>, and <code>Web development</code> (using <code>Shopify</code>, <code>Wix</code>, <code>WordPress</code> etc).
 I love to explore new technologies and leverage them to solve real-life problems.
-Apart from that in my free time, I like to play volleyball or read a book.
+In my free time, I also like to play volleyball or read a book.

 Let's connect: <br> <br>